tejasbirje7/shaft/README.md

 User Management: This is responsible for user authentication and management through social gateways, manual authentication, email verification and mobile number verification.
 Content Management: This is responsible for search bar, navigation and translation services.
-Product Catalog: This is responsible for product details, product images and product reviews.
+Product Catalog: This is responsible for products details, products images and products reviews.
 Customer Management: This is responsible for catering facilities like personal subscriptions, saved payment methods, address verification, ship orders, customer credits and loyalty programmes.
 Cart Management: This is responsible for shopping cart management, quick order and check out.
 Payment Management: This is responsible for processing payment and fraud tracking.
 Inventory Management: This is responsible for keep tracking of back orders and pre-orders.
 Track Management: This is responsible for keep track of shipment and notifying of orders via push notifications, SMS and email.
-Reporting Management: This is responsible for web analytics, business intelligence, product sales reports and many more.
+Reporting Management: This is responsible for web analytics, business intelligence, products sales reports and many more.
-Marketing Engine: This is responsible for personalised marketing and management of recommending productsInCarts.
+Marketing Engine: This is responsible for personalised marketing and management of recommending productInCarts.